2x7EQ13/Windows-Defender-Manager/README.md

 ## How Windows Defender Manager works:

-- When executed, it will copy itself to the path "Program Files\WinDefendMan\WinDefendMan.exe," and then register a scheduled task named "Windows Defender Manager Task."
+- When executed, it will copy itself to the path **"Program Files\WinDefendMan\WinDefendMan.exe"** and then register a scheduled task named **"Windows Defender Manager Task"**
-- At this point, Windows Defender Manager will run in the background and check the "Real-time protection" feature every minute, automatically disabling it if it is somehow turned on.
+- At this point, Windows Defender Manager will run in the background and check the **"Real-time protection"** feature every minute, automatically disabling it if it is somehow turned on.

 ## Supported Windows versions: